Gevaert-Lab/DIA-Report/README.md

 - `ensembl_col`: list of the annotation fields that are added. last columns must be a gene symbol
 - `filtering_contaminats`: activate / deactivate the filtering of the contaminats
 - `contaminats_str`: string used to find the contaminats (e.g: Cont)
+- `cofounder_list`: list of the cofounder values to use in cofounder values analysis
+- `PCA_comparison`: list of cofounder values to use in PCA analysis

 ## Experiment Design File